joycemsm/fetal-health-classification/fetal-health-classification.md

 ### Tools Used:

 Power BI · Power Query · DAX · Charts · Slicers · Cards · Matrix · Table · GitHub

+---

+> **"Every mother deserves the peace of mind that comes from safe, informed, and compassionate care, and data can be a powerful ally in making that possible."** 💚